Minnesota North Stars: Early years

 On October 11, 1967, the North Stars played the first game in franchise history on the road against the St. Louis Blues, another expansion team.
-The game ended in a 2–2 tie, with former US National Team forward Bill Masterton scoring the first goal in franchise history.
-On October 21, 1967, the North Stars played their first home game against the California Seals.
+The game was a 2–2 tie, with former US National Team forward Bill Masterton scoring the first goal in franchise history.
+On October 21, 1967, the North Stars played their first home game, against the California Seals.
 The North Stars won 3–1.
-The team achieved success early as it was in first place in the West Division halfway through the 1967–68 season.
-Tragedy struck the team during the first season on January 13, 1968, when Masterton suffered a fatal hit during a game against the Seals at Met Center.
-Skating towards the Seals goal across the blue line, Masterton fell backwards, hitting the back of his head on the ice, rendering him unconscious.
-He never regained consciousness and died on January 15, 1968, at the age of 29, two days after the accident.
-Doctors described the cause of Masterton's death as a "massive brain injury".
-To this date, this remains the only death to a player as a result of an injury during a game in NHL history.
-The North Stars retired his jersey, and later that year, hockey writers established the Bill Masterton Memorial Trophy which would be given annually to a player who best exemplifies the qualities of perseverance, sportsmanship and dedication to hockey.
+The team achieved success early, reaching first place in the West Division halfway through the 1967–68 season.
+Tragedy struck the team on January 13, 1968, when Masterton suffered a fatal hit during a game against the Seals at Met Center.
+Skating towards the Seals goal across the blue line, he fell backward, hitting the back of his head on the ice, rendering him unconscious.
+He never regained consciousness and died on January 15, 1968, two days after the accident.
+He was 29.
+Doctors described the cause of death as a "massive brain injury".
+To date, this remains the only death of a player as a result of an injury during a game in NHL history.
+The North Stars retired his jersey, and later that year, hockey writers established the Bill Masterton Memorial Trophy, which would be given annually to a player who best exemplifies the qualities of perseverance, sportsmanship, and dedication to hockey.
 Following the news of Masterton's death, the North Stars lost the next six games.

-The North Stars would achieve success in their first year of existence by finishing in fourth place in the West Division with a record of 27–32–15, and advancing to the playoffs.
+The North Stars achieved success in their first year of existence by finishing fourth in the West Division with a record of 27–32–15 and advancing to the playoffs.
 During the 1968 playoffs, the North Stars defeated the Los Angeles Kings in seven games after losing the first two in the series.
-In the next round, the West finals, the North Stars faced the St. Louis Blues in a series which would also go to a seventh game.
-Minnesota was one game away from advancing to the Stanley Cup Finals, but in the deciding game, they lost in double overtime.
+In the next round, the West finals, the North Stars faced the St. Louis Blues in a series that also went seven games.
+Minnesota was one game away from advancing to the Stanley Cup Final but lost the deciding game in double overtime.

 The team was led in the early years by the goaltending duo Lorne "Gump" Worsley and Cesare Maniago.
 Defenseman Ted Harris was the North Stars' captain.
 The first Stars team also included high-scoring winger Bill Goldsworthy and other quality players such as Barry Gibbs, Jude Drouin, J. P. Parise, Danny Grant, Lou Nanne, Tom Reid and Dennis Hextall.